-The next election to be held in the City of Seaside will be the November 2018 General Election.
+The next election in the City of Seaside will take place on November 8, 2022.

 COUNCIL (2 SEATS)